 - Residence: At least 12 of these credits must be from courses taken in residence (i.e. at UO).

 - Grades: A grade of C- or better is required for a course to count for the minor.
 At least 16 of the total 24 credit-hours must be graded; the remainder can be taken as pass/no pass.

 Core Ethics: Out of six courses, at least one must be one of the following:

 - An approved alternative course from another institution

 Want More Information?

 More details can be found in the ‘Got Ethics?: An Introduction to UO’s Ethics Minor’ informational slides.
-You can also email the UO Ethics Minor Director Nicolae Morar at email@example.com.
+You can also email the UO Ethics Minor Director at firstname.lastname@example.org.

-To declare a Minor in Ethics just click the link above which will send you to a page where you will need to login with your DuckID using the link at the top left corner.
+To declare a Minor in Ethics just click the link above which will send you to a page where you can declare your Minor in Ethics.
 Please note that a student majoring in Philosophy cannot also minor in Ethics; however, a student can minor in both Philosophy and Ethics.